 Dianne Drew Butler & Associates, Inc. represents parents who wish to modify custody and parenting time orders.
 We prepare such cases thoroughly, taking care to gather and present evidence in support of our clients’ positions.

-Proposed child relocations are in a special category, because they are frequently highly contentious.
+Proposed child/parent relocations are in a special category, because they are frequently highly contentious.
 Dianne Drew Butler & Associates, Inc. provides results-oriented representation in such cases.
 We will work hard to protect your parental rights and achieve your goals.